tiberlab/tibercad/manual/Sphinx/Examples/Dsc.rst

 Simulation Dye Solar Cells
 ==============================

-In this Tutorial we will show how to model and simulate a Dye Sensitized Solar Cell (DSC).
+In this Tutorial we will show how to model and simulate a **Dye Sensitized Solar Cell** (DSC).

 The basic structure of a DSC is the following:

-#)  A photoanode made of a semiconductor mesoporous medium ( :math:`TiO_2` )
+#.
+A photoanode made of a semiconductor mesoporous medium ( :math:`TiO_2` )
     plunged into a liquid electrolyte.

-#)  A region of liquid electrolyte only in contact with a counter-electrode
+#.
+A region of liquid electrolyte only in contact with a counter-electrode
     covered by a thin platinum layer.

 The surface of the semiconductor is covered by a mono-layer of dye molecules